Cabins in Arkansas

 The microcultures and small towns here vary as much as the landscape, from charming mountain communities to the historic blues shacks along the Mississippi Delta.
 Little Rock, the capital city, is both symbolically and literally at the center of Arkansas.
 You can follow the trail of the Civil Rights Movement here at the Little Rock Central High School and explore the life of a leader at the Clinton Presidential Center.
 The state’s natural wonders and historical sites come together in Hot Springs, southwest of the capital.

-When is the best time to stay in a vacation rental in Arkansas?
+The best time to stay in a vacation rental in Arkansas

 With an abundance of attractions and activities, Arkansas has a lot to offer at any time of the year.
 Summer visits can be a delight if you can handle the heat, but keep in mind — it can get quite humid.
 During that time of year, lake vacations are perfect for outdoor recreational activities.
 Spring and autumn are the best times to visit for milder temperatures.
 In spring, prepare to be awed by kaleidoscopic hues as the wildflowers erupt and the dogwoods and jonquils burst into bloom.
 Come autumn, onlookers revel in the fall foliage that carpets the mountains.